gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 ![]({{site.baseurl}}/images/reverse-engineering-lunia/game-item.jpg)

 Great!
 Now I just grab the font files and... well, there are none.
 I will have to make them by hand, again.
 After a bit of in-game exploration, it turns out **all of the fonts used throughout Lunia can be summed up in four styles**, three of them present in the screenshot above: **regular** (e.g. currency amount, at the bottom), **bold** (e.g. item description textbox, window title), **regular with stroke** (e.g. equipment tabs, at the top), and **bold with stroke**.
 As shown, they can be in varying colors (and stroke colors), and sometimes even sizes - I chose to ignore different text sizes for now.
-Upon further inspection, all of the styles derived from the basic, regular one: the stroke is done by simply painting the [4-connected](https://en.wikipedia.org/wiki/Pixel_connectivity) ones, and the bold sprite is simply two of the regular one, the second being offset one pixel to the right.
+Upon further inspection, all of the styles derived from the basic, regular one: the stroke is done by simply painting the [4-connected](https://en.wikipedia.org/wiki/Pixel_connectivity) pixels, and the bold sprite is simply two of the regular one, the second being drawn offset one pixel to the right.

 Well, I once again built the characters' spritesheets by hand.
 Thankfully, as with most of the game's assets, they are quite fixed in size and there's no anti-aliasing at all, giving them that pixel-art feel which I adore.
 Having the four spritesheets ready (which could be just the regular one, but I figured it was easier to "harddraw" all of them instead of using code to apply the bold and stroke effects), some more days went by on writing **a very flexible and optimized text drawing module, complete with text coloring, left/center/right alignment, line breaks and text wrapping**.
 The character widths are variable, but the heights are, for the most part, constant.
 However, the horizontal spacing is quite wonky.
 For my implementation, I decided to ditch any attempt at [kerning](https://en.wikipedia.org/wiki/Kerning) and just set a constant 1-pixel spacing for every character, which, if I do say so myself, turned out better than the game itself.
 To test it isolated from the rest, I decided to write **a basic text editor**: